pridiltal/priweb/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Lecturer in the [Deparment of Computational Mathematics, University of Moratuwa](https://www.mrt.ac.lk/staff/Talagala.PD.php).
+I am a Lecturer in the [Deparment of Computational Mathematics, University of Moratuwa](https://www.mrt.ac.lk/staff/Talagala.PD.php).
 I earned my PhD in Statistics from Monash University, Australia, under the supervision of [Professor Rob J. Hyndman](https://robjhyndman.com/) and [Professor Kate Smith-Miles](http://katesmithmiles.wixsite.com/home).
 I am a fellow of OWSD, a programme unit of UNESCO (2021-2022).

 I am also an Associate Investigator of the [Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS), Australia](https://acems.org.au/our-people/priyanga-dilini-talagala).
 Further, I am a co-founder of [R-Ladies Colombo,](https://rladiescolombo.netlify.com/) a local chapter of the [R-Ladies Global Organization](https://www.rladies.org).